MetaSolutionsAB/rowstore/README.md

 - `POST http://{base-url}/dataset/{id}` - Adds data to existing dataset.
 No structural integrity check is carried out, so it is possible to add data with a different field structure (i.e. column names).
 It is up to the client to enforce a consistent structure, if needed.
 - `DELETE http://{base-url}/dataset/{id}` - Deletes the dataset.

+An alias may be used in the URL instead of the ID above, see below for handling of aliases.

 ### /dataset/{id}/info

 - `GET http://{base-url}/dataset/{id}/info` - Returns information (e.g. status) about a dataset.